 Fruit trees are great things to have in the landscape.
 There’s nothing quite like picking and eating fruit from your very own tree.
-But it can be hard to choose just one.
-And not everyone has the space for several trees, or the time to care for them.
+It can be hard to choose just one.
+Not everyone has the space for several trees, or the time to care for them.
 Thanks to grafting, you can have as many fruits as you want, all on the same tree.
 Keep reading to learn more about growing a mixed graft citrus tree.

 What is a Mixed Graft Citrus Tree?